ivanzakharov/docs/naming-conventions/ui-artifacts/labels.md

 Every user interface text must be defined by using a label.

-A new label must be created for each new semantic use per each model.
+A new label must be created for <b>each new semantic use per each model</b>.

 A label should have an uppercase first letter and all the other internal words should begins with lowercase.
 Labels should not end with a period unless they end with three periods, for example: "New…", "Add…".